Consensys/doc.tessera/docs/HowTo/Generate-certificates.md

     IP.2 = <PRIVATE-IP-ADDRESS>
     ```

-3. For each DNS you want to use as an alternate name, specify a DNS._n_ entry.
+3. For each DNS you want to use as an alternate name, specify a `DNS.n` entry.

-4. For each IP address you want as an alternate IP address, specify an IP._n_ entry.
+4. For each IP address you want as an alternate IP address, specify an `IP.n` entry.

     !!! note

-        When running on `localhost`, make sure to include `127.0.0.1` as a listed IP address.
+        When running on `localhost`, include `127.0.0.1` as a listed IP address.

-#### Generating a new CSR for a node
+### Generating a new CSR for a node

 1. Run the following command.
 Substitute your values for all variables.